On the regularity issues of a class of drift-diffusion equations with nonlocal diffusion

-The main method in proving the above results is the nonlocal maximum principle (cf. \cite{KNV,Kis}), whose basic idea is to show the evolution preserves some appropriate modulus of continuity (see Section \ref{sec-MOC} below).
+The main method in proving the above results is the nonlocal maximum principle originated from \cite{KNV,Kis}, whose basic idea is to show the evolution strictly preserves some appropriate modulus of continuity (abbr.
+MOC, see Subsection \ref{sec-MOC} below).

-For Theorem \ref{thm-glob}, the local well-posedness result is stated and proved in the appendix section \ref{sec-app}, then we introduce a MOC $\omega(\xi)$ defined by \EQ{MOC2} and prove that the evolution of the considered equation \EQ{DDeq}-\EQ{uexp} obeys this MOC, which implies the needed H\"older regularity of the solution.
-Compared with \cite{DKSV}, which adapted the same method for the slightly supercritical SQG equation, the MOC \EQ{MOC2} has a much simpler form, and we use a different way to estimate the contribution \EQ{Ixi} so that we can avoid the difficulty encountered in considering the general $u$ defined by \EQ{uexp} (since the treating in \cite{DKSV} uses the special structure of $u=\RR^\perp \theta$ and do not extend).
+In the proof of Theorems \ref{thmevRe} and \ref{thm:glb2}, the following proposition concerned with the uniform-in-$\epsilon$ improvement of the eventual H\"older regularity from the $L^\infty$-estimate plays a core role.